inab/rd-connect-user-management/README-API.md

 	* `POST /users/:user_id/enable`: It enables a disabled user (privileged operation)

 	* `POST /users/:user_id/disable`: It enables a disabled user (privileged operation)

+	* `GET /users/:user_id/groups`: It lists the ids of the groups / roles where the user is member of.

 * `GET /organizationalUnits`: It returns the list of registered organizational units.